siboles/pyCellAnalyst/doc/installation.rst

         python setup.py install

      You will be prompted once by the installer to confirm whether to proceed.
-If you enter "y" installation will proceed; "n" will abort.
+If you enter *y*, installation will proceed; *n* will abort.

 Extra Tasks on Linux and Mac
 ----------------------------